anthonylangsworth/EDMFAT/doc/faq.md

 I do not know.
 However, I plan to test EDMFAT and add any new, relevant Odyssey features when it is released.

-The plug-in intentionally excludes any events from beta versions of **Elite: Dangerous**, as per the EDMC API.
+The plug-in intentionally excludes any events from "beta versions of **Elite: Dangerous**, as per the EDMC API.
 Presumably, any Odyssey alphas or betas will use separate universes to the main universe.
 Any BGS activity there will likely be separate to the main universe.

 ### 5. I accidentally did a mission that hurt my minor faction.
 Help!

 Don't Panic!
 This commonly happens when you do not check a mission's target faction.
 Treat it as a learning experience.
 You can always edit it out when copying your activity into your squadron Discord (or however you report your activity).

+### 6. Why doesn't the plug-in automatically update Discord or upload this to a website?
+Why do I have to copy and paste it?

+I am happy to add this as a feature if there is sufficient demand.
+However, I have intentionally taken a minimalist approach to the plug-in.
+I prefer simple, testable and understandable over fully-featured but complex.

+Copying allows players to annotate activity.
+For example, they can explain why actions are relevant or apparent anti-minor faction activity.

+Copying allows players to edit or remove irrelevant activity.
+Some may thing reduces the trustworthiness of EDMFAT's results.
+However, not all data sent to Discord or a website is automatically trustworthy.